JADM998/nd035-c3-data-stores-and-persistence-project-starter/README.md

 1. No call to get employee (which was a POST instead of a GET, I didnt correct it since it was not in the requirements)
 2. No valid JSON body for create Schedule method.
 3. Some ids replaced in other HTTP calls so is possible to run it in one pass (Upper method to lower method).
+4. Improper paths (certain ones were calling customer/owner and failed with the current structure)

 ## Tests